jenny-4/sales-data-exploration/sales-analysis.md

 ------------------|----------------|----------------|
 9672346.54	      |7593159.77      |5876005.52      |

-From the two tables aboves we observe that the paper that has sold the most is standard paper.
+From the two tables above we observe that the paper that has sold the most is standard paper.

 Let's say we want to know the unit price that each company paid per order, but only for those  that have bought more than 100 standard type papers and 50 poster papers.